kodecocodes/i9t/location-and-mapping/location-and-mapping.markdown

 }
 ```

-This sets a different `pinTintColor` depending on the annotation's coffee shop's star rating; if the coffee shop has a 5 star rating then it's set to a gold color, otherwise brown.
+This sets a different `pinTintColor` depending on the star rating of the coffee shop; gold for a 5-star rating and brown otherwise.

-Build and run, and check out your fancy new pins.
-That was easy!
+Build and run your app, and check out your fancy new pins:

 ![iPhone](images/05-customizedMapPins.png)

 ## Customizing annotation callouts

-Each map pin (or annotation view) can show a 'callout' when tapped.
-A callout is a popover that appears above your annotation view on the map.
-This callout can provide extra information regarding a particular location.
+Each map pin (or annotation view) can show a **callout** when you tap it.
+This is simply a popover that appears above your annotation view on the map, and can provide extra information about a particular location, like so:

 ![width=60%](images/06-defaultCallout.png)

-Until now, annotation callouts have been very limited in terms of customization.
-You could set a title, subtitle and left and right accessory views.
-If you wanted to do any other kind of customization, you'd need to manually try and add a custom view to the annotation view.
-It wasn't an easy thing to do.
+Until now, you've been limited in your customization of annotation callouts; you could set a title, subtitle and left and right accessory views.
+For any other kind of customization, you had to try to add a custom view to the annotation view, which wasn't an easy task.

-iOS 9 makes the whole process much simpler, with a new property on `MKAnnotationView`: `detailCalloutAccessoryView`.
-This can be set to any view you like, meaning almost unlimited customization options for your callouts.
-You could even use the new `UIStackView`, or something kind of crazy collection view!
+iOS 9 makes the whole process much simpler, with the new `detailCalloutAccessoryView` property on `MKAnnotationView`, You can set this to any view you like, which gives you almost unlimited customization options for your callouts.
+You could even use the new `UIStackView`, or some kind of crazy collection view if you so choose!

-### Callout size
+### Managing callout size

-A callout will use the _intrinsic content size_ of your custom view to size itself appropriately.
-There are two ways to take advantage of this to size your custom callouts:
+Callouts will use the _intrinsic content size_ of your custom view to size themselves appropriately.
+Your custom callouts can take advantage of this in two ways:

 1. Use Auto Layout to lay out your custom view, and let intrinsic content size do its thing.
 2. You can override `intrinsicContentSize` within your custom view size and return a size of your choice.

 > **Note**: For more information on intrinsic content size and Auto Layout, take a look at Apple's "Implementing a Custom View to Work with Auto Layout" documentation: <http://apple.co/1PHbKA5>.

-The XIB for Café Transit's `CoffeeShopPinDetailView` uses `UIStackView` and Auto Layout, so no manual specification of `intrinsicContentSize` is required.
+The XIB for `CoffeeShopPinDetailView` uses `UIStackView` and Auto Layout, so you don't have to manually specify `intrinsicContentSize`.
 Feel free to explore how the XIB makes use of `UIStackView` and constraints.

-In addition, custom callouts aren't able to fill the entire area of the callout popover.
-The title of the annotation and a certain amount of padding is added by iOS.
-In the screenshot below, the green area is the entire area filled by the `detailCalloutAccessoryView`:
+Custom callouts can't fill the entire area of the callout popover, since iOS adds the annotation title and a certain amount of padding.
+The screenshot below shows the area filled by `detailCalloutAccessoryView` in green:

 ![width=50%](images/07-customCalloutArea.png)

-You should bear this in mind when designing your custom callout views, as there is currently no way to modify the padding or title area.
+Keep this in mind when designing your custom callout views, as there's currently no way to modify the padding or title area.

 ### Adding a custom callout accessory view

-With that theory out of the way, it's time to add a custom callout of your own!
-If you haven't seen it already, **CoffeeShopPinDetailView.xib** defines the UI for the callout accessory view.
-It shows the opening hours, star rating, and cost rating of a coffee shop, along with a description and a set of action buttons for things like calling the coffee shop or viewing their _Yelp_ page.
+With that theory out of the way, it's time to add a custom callout of your own. **CoffeeShopPinDetailView.xib** defines the UI for the callout accessory view as shown below:

 ![width=45%](images/08-customview.png)

+The callout shows the opening hours, star and cost rating and a description of the coffee shop, along with a set of action buttons for such things as phoning the coffee shop or viewing their Yelp page.

-Open **ViewController.swift** and add the following code in `mapView(_:viewForAnnotation:)`, just before the `return` statement:
+Open **ViewController.swift** and add the following code to `mapView(_:viewForAnnotation:)`, just before the `return` statement:

 ```swift
 let detailView =